-There are four major pollutants that come from cars:
+There are three major pollutants that come from cars:

-- Particulate matter -- small particles of foreign substances -- in the air contribute to atmospheric haze and can damage people’s lungs.
+- Particulate matter — a mixture of solid particles and liquid droplets found in the air that contribute to atmospheric haze and can damage your lungs and get into your bloodstream.

-Pollutants from cars contribute to various types of air pollution.
 When hydrocarbons and NOx combine in sunlight, they produce ozone.
-High in the atmosphere, ozone protects us from the sun’s ultraviolet rays.
-When holes in the atmosphere's ozone layer allows ozone to come closer to Earth, it contributes to smog and causes respiratory problems.
+High in the atmosphere, a layer of ozone protects us from the sun's ultraviolet rays.
+When holes in the atmosphere's ozone layer allow ozone to come closer to Earth, it contributes to smog and causes respiratory problems.